-The 4K graphics and complete remodelling of units look absolutely incredible but it’s the core gameplay that makes it so exceptional.
+The 4K graphics and complete remodelling of units look absolutely incredible but it’s the core gameplay, brought to us by Creative Assembly and Sega, that makes it so exceptional.
 Specifically, the main campaign will be the focus here, though the Barbarian Invasion expansion is similarly excellent.

 A Worthy Foe

 The solution in Rome: Total War is the best I’ve ever seen, in this franchise or any strategy game.
-Rome itself is divided into four factions: the SPQR, the Julii, Brutii and Scipii.
-This means that all three Roman factions have secure flanks due to three hardcoded allies and can collectively conquer in all directions at once.
+The roman empire itself is divided into four playable factions: the SPQR, the Julii, Brutii and Scipii.
+This means that all three Roman factions have secure flanks due to three hardcoded allies and can collectively conquer in all directions at once making way to the greatest empire.
 This makes sense from a historical perspective.
-Many historians see the competition for glory between Rome’s leading families as key to its unprecedented conquests.
+Many historians see the competition for glory between the roman empire’s leading families as key to its unprecedented conquests.
 It also means that every other faction has a challenging late-game enemy.

 The Roman Civil War

 So do the Romans simply have it easy?
-Yes and no. The Roman faction’s early game is relatively straightforward with greater structure than most factions.
+Yes and no. The Roman faction’s early game is relatively straightforward with greater structure than most factions due to them being the greatest empire.
 All three playable Roman factions are given senate missions which makes them perfect for a first campaign.
 It’s only once the senate turns against you that things get really exciting.
 Y’know those two huge allies that have been conquering side by side with you?
 Well, they’re both at war with you now.